• Skip to primary navigation

 Make the ganache.
 Add the chocolate to a medium-sized mixing bowl and set aside.
 Add the cream and vanilla to a small saucepan and scald.
 When it’s ready, it should be very hot, but not boiling, and tiny bubbles will appear along the edges of the surface.
 Pour this over the chocolate and let it sit for about 4 minutes.
 Then mix until thick and smooth.
 Let this cool completely at room temperature.

 • Add salt and chocolates and slice.
+Remove the pan from the freezer and let it sit at room temperature for about 10 minutes.
+Lift out the dessert with the parchment paper.
 Sprinkle with the salt, and if desired add 16 chocolate Dove hearts.
 Slice the dessert into bars, using the hearts as a guide.
-(The layer of curd will be a bit softer than the ganache, making slicing a bit tricky — to solve this issue, place it in the freezer for about 15 minutes before slicing and serving.)

 Keywords dessert bars, exotic fruit desserts, great for Valentine's Day